PC1 vs. centroid size:

 ylab = "PC1")

-The allometric effect is the potential influence of the size (i.e., the centroid size) on the shape (i.e., the Procrustes coordinates).
-To assess it, we should evaluate whether there is a strong and significant relationship between those two elements.
+Hereafter, we provide some classical ways of quantifiying allometry.
+Generally speaking, we should evaluate whether there is a strong and significant relationship between those size and shape.
 One way to do so is to use a linear model (Cornillon et al. 2023; Fox 2016), and more precisely a linear regression of shape over size.
-For an overview of this topic, see for instance Klingenberg (2016) or Klingenberg (2022).
+For a deeper overview of this topic, see for instance Klingenberg (2016) or Klingenberg (2022).

 A first (elementary) approach would be to study the link between the first principal axis and the centroid size.
 This can be done, for instance, with: